 How To Use B-Hydra Intensive Hydration Serum?

-It is suitable for oily/acne-prone skins, however, if your skin falls towards the dry side, this is probably not going to be enough for you and you will need something richer and more moisturizing.
+It is suitable for oily/acne-prone skins; however, if your skin falls towards the dry side, this will probably not be enough for you and you will need something richer and more moisturizing.

 Where To Buy B-Hydra Intensive Hydration Serum?

 Here are several websites where you can purchase the Drunk Elephant Intensive Hydration Serum: